milkbottledude/woodlands-jb_tracker/Documentation.md

 *feature engineering of 'lagging' variable columns TBC!*

-I'll attach the new columns to the original csv later on.
 In the next chapter, we will be using testing the loss values for each newly engineered feature to see which ones to keep, and which to discard.

 ### 4.4: Model Train/Test and Tuning (tbc)
 First, lets see how good our RFR model is without the extra features from feature engineering.
 I labelled the rest of the pictures 🖼️ (snaps 4, 5, 6 & 7) and trained the model on those too.
 However, I labelled the last 4 'snaps' folder pictures differently, straight up rating the congestion on either side of the causeway on a scale of 0-5 instead of using CVAT bounding boxes.
 Drawing them for every image takes too long ⌛, and the bounding box areas are not consistent.